d-nl/d-nl.github.io/_pages/about.md

 I was responsible for projects including ethernet recabling in data closets, Microsoft 365 phone installation (Telephony), asset inventory management, manual computer updates and hardware replacement.

-Beyond that, I have had years of experience in customer service and retail roles in both Fine Wine & Good Spirits stores and BJ's Wholesale Club.
+Beyond that, I have had years of experience in customer service and retail roles in both Fine Wine & Good Spirits stores and BJ's Wholesale Club as a clerk and cashier respectively.

 ## Certifications